dalesgit/wiki-vim/Gratitude Journal.md

 tags:
 ---
 # Gratitude Journal
+## Thu 05 Sep 2024
+- that EJI reminds me of the injustices perpetrated in my "west" e.g. against Chinese
 ##  Wed 04 Sep 2024
 - It feels like lots of normal results from the cardiac testing.
 - writing notes on Guenther (SD)